TomHarrop/ird-5acc-paper/ms/results.md

 The DE and PCA results are consistent with the role of transcriptional regulation in panicle branching, and highlight a set of candidate core regulators of axillary meristem determination and branching that are conserved in rice.
 The pattern of expression of *AP2/EREBP*-like genes may indicate a role in the promotion of indeterminate axillary meristem identity or suppression of the transition from axillary meristem to spikelet meristem.
-*MADS* box and HB genes may have an inverse role as promoters of determinate meristem.
+MADS-box and HB genes may have an inverse role as promoters of determinate meristem.

 To test the role of *AP2/EREBP*-like genes in the control of panicle architecture, we phenotyped panicles from two loss-of-function mutants.
 The *crl5* mutant of the *AP2*-like gene *PLETHORA 8* [*PLT8*; @kitomiAuxinResponsiveAP22011] produces panicles with a shorter rachis with fewer primary branches (Figure 4 **panicle-mutants**; Table S10 **PanicletraitsPhenotypingAP2**), consistent with a peak of *PLT8* expression in rachis meristem tissues from *O. sativa japonica* [Figure S7 **lmd-paper-ap2**; @harropGeneExpressionProfiling2016].